ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Experiments Results

 \subsection{Neuro-symbolic Results}

-Finally, we experimented with two types of t-norms (G\"{o}del and \L{}ukasiewicz \cite{metcalfe2005}) to compute to what extent the predictions satisfy the provided requirements, similarly to \roadr~\cite{giunchiglia2022road}.
+Finally, we experimented with two types of t-norms (G\"{o}del and \L{}ukasiewicz) to compute to what extent the predictions satisfy the provided requirements, similarly to \roadr~\citep{giunchiglia2022road}.
 As our requirements have been written specifically for the agents, actions and locations detection, we eliminated the duplex and triplet detection tasks (originally considered in ROAD) from this set of experiments.

 The highest gains achieved with our method are reported for the location detection task when using the G\"{o}del t-norm, as shown in Table \ref{tab:t-norms_Roadwaymoframe-avg-results}, for the I3D model.
 Similar gains can be observed for SlowFast models, and can be consulted in supplementary material.
 Whilst a modest improvement, this comes at no additional cost in terms of labelling or data acquisition, provided that the annotations have been logically cross-checked.

-Our method provides an essentially free performance enhancement and opens up further research directions for using domain knowledge during training in complex perception tasks and real-world scenarios.
+However, regarding computational overhead, we note that enforcing such a large number of logical constraints makes the training process approximately $2.75$ times slower compared to the unconstrained baseline.
+Despite this increase in training duration, our method provides a performance enhancement without requiring extra human effort for image annotation, while also reducing the risk of making predictions that violate safety requirements.
+This opens up further research directions for using domain knowledge during training in complex perception tasks and real-world scenarios.